G-Schumacher44/analyst_toolkit_deployment_utility/resource_hub/deployment_guide.md

 # 🚀 Deployment Guide (Notebook‑First)

-This guide shows how to unzip the deployment bundle, scaffold a project, auto‑ingest a dataset, infer starter configs locally (no AI, no network), and launch the notebook for Diagnostics and Validation.
+This guide shows how to unzip the deployment bundle, scaffold a project, auto‑ingest a dataset, infer starter configs locally, and launch the notebook for Diagnostics and Validation.

 ---